Tools Grade Scale (20-80)

 The 20-80 scale is the standard scouting numbering system used to grade each of a player's tools, where 50 represents a Major League average, 80 is elite, and 20 is well below usable at the highest level.

-The scale's value is that it standardizes language across scouts, organizations, and reports so a "60 arm" means roughly the same thing everywhere, and it separates a player's present grade from their future projected grade — a young player might carry a "45 now / 55 future" power grade, reflecting expected growth.
-For youth and amateur players, the scale is normally used loosely and comparatively rather than as a literal professional-caliber grade; a coach describing a 12-year-old's speed as "a 60 for his age group" is making a relative statement, not claiming Major League readiness.
+The scale's value is that it standardizes language across scouts, organizations, and reports.
+As a result, a "60 arm" means roughly the same thing everywhere.
+It separates a player's present grade from their future projected grade.
+This means a young player might carry a "45 now / 55 future" power grade, reflecting expected growth.
+For youth and amateur players, the scale is normally used loosely and comparatively rather than as a literal pro-caliber grade.
+A coach describing a 12-year-old's speed as "a 60 for his age group" is making a relative statement, not claiming Major League readiness.

-A scouting report lists a prospect's tools as: hit 50, power 55, run 60, arm 45, field 50 — an average-to-tick-above player across the board with plus speed as the carrying tool.
+A scouting report lists a prospect's tools as.
+This means hit 50, power 55, run 60, arm 45, field 50.
+This means an average-to-tick-above player across the board with plus speed as the carrying tool.

 Why it matters